masonmedia/vuepress-docs/docs/src/ui/components.md

 ## Intro

-While we technically use Bootstrap, our component "library" is made up of a customized amalgam of "interactions" not limited only to Bootstrap.
+While we use BootstrapVue as our CSS/UI framework, our component library is made up of a customized amalgam of "interactions" not limited only to Bootstrap.

 While we do us BS tabs, navs/navbar, modals, and accordions, our carousel is from a (great) third party library, Swiper.js, and other components (flipcards, sticky scroll section, overlay/expand cards) are not BS components except for using native Bootstrap css styles/classes.